 Immediate Evidence Preservation

-The hours and days following an accident are critical for preserving evidence that may disappear if not promptly secured:
+The hours and days following an accident are critical for preserving evidence.
+You will want to have an attorney who can document and preserve evidence that is available from the accident scene.

-Witness Statements: Eyewitness accounts of how an accident occurred, the injured person’s immediate condition, and the observable changes in the victim’s functioning provide crucial evidence that memories may not accurately preserve months or years later when cases reach trial.
+This includes eyewitness accounts of how an accident occurred, the injured person’s immediate condition, and the observable changes in the victim’s functioning provide crucial evidence.

 Medical and Cognitive Testing